catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ---

-designer (power user): frustrated and limited by the form

-user (beginner): intimidated, no WYSIWYG feedback

----

-very hard to do anything beyond quick changes

----

 Impossible with just the form:

 * certain hover states
 * :before and :after elements
 * conditional changes (change text if it is inside certain blocks)

+---

+designer (power user): frustrated and limited by the form

+user (beginner): intimidated to add styles, only a few simple default options

+---

+very hard to do anything beyond small changes

 ---